n8n-io/n8n-docs/docs/integrations/builtin/credentials/google/oauth-single-service.md

 2. In the top menu, select the **Select a project** dropdown and select **New project**.
 3. Enter a **Project name** and select the **Location** for your project.
 4. Select **Create**.
-5. Check the top navigation and make sure your project is selected in the **Select a project** dropdown.
+5. Check the top navigation and make sure the **Select a project** dropdown has your project selected.
 If not, select the project you just created.

 ### Enable APIs